CuB3y0nd/CuB3y0nd.github.io/content/about.en.md

 {{< style "min-height: 230px;" >}}
 {{< typeit code=java >}}
 /**
- * The original intention of building a blog is not to show off what you know, but to record ignorance.
+ * The original intention of building a blog is not to felx what you know, but to record ignorance.
  * @since 2022-10-01 12:00:00
  */